Learning to Generate Better Than Your LLM: Experiments

-As our theory suggests, \agg~ is able to improve beyond our guide policy, providing an alternative as a warm-starting methodology to warm-starting with \bc{}.
-As shown by \cref{tbl:warmstart}, we see that warm-starting with \agg{} leads to higher performance on IMDB than warm-starting with \bc{}, a popular learning strategy when performing RL for language \citep{ramamurthy2022rl4lm, stiennon2020learning, ouyang2022training}. \cpi{}, on the other hand, is better than or competitive to our RL baseline demonstrating a simple, yet powerful alternative to \ppo{} as the RL procedure.
-Finally, the combination of these two, \lolsd{}, achieves the best of both worlds and fully leverages the full capabilities of utilizing a guide policy.
+Supporting our justification from \cref{sec:theory}, \agg{} improves beyond our guide policy, providing an alternative as a warm-starting methodology to warm-starting with \bc{}. \cpi{}, on the other hand, is better than or competitive to our RL baseline demonstrating a simple, yet powerful alternative to \ppo{} as the RL procedure.
+Even in practice, we observe the benefit of restarting from an initial state distribution that better covers an optimal policy's state distribution.
+The combination of these two, \lolsd{}, achieves the best of both worlds and fully leverages the capabilities of utilizing a guide policy.